How to Fix Scratches on Laminate Floor: DIY Floor Repair Tutorial

 But if you can't remember the manufacturer, these wax filler sticks are sold at many hardware stores and even online.
 Check out their catalogs and buy one that matches the color tone of your floor.

-Similar to the floor touch-up markers above, these wax filler sticks usually come in a pack of several tones.
+Similar to the floor touch-up markers above, these wax filler sticks usually come in packs of several tones.
 An applicator will also be included to help you apply the wax.

-If this is your first time using wax filler sticks, you should test it on a random surface first before you move to the real thing.
+If this is your first time using wax filler sticks, test it on a hidden surface first before you move to the real thing.
 Since these sticks come in packs of several shades, you can experiment with different combinations until you achieve the perfect look.

 Method 3: Crayons

-Can’t find wax filler sticks?
-A very similar alternative are crayons.
+Can't find wax filler sticks?
+A similar alternative are crayons.

-Clean the area carefully with a damp cloth afterward and give the melted crayon a bit of time to dry out.
+Clean the area carefully with a damp cloth afterward and give the melted crayon time to dry.

 Method 4: Burn-in Sticks

-This is arguably the best way to fix scratches in laminate flooring.
+This is one of the best ways to fix scratches in laminate flooring.
 Burn-in sticks are usually included in professional laminate floor repair kits.
 These sticks are specially designed to fill deep gashes and cuts on the surface of laminate floorboards.

 Like wood wax filler sticks, you can usually buy these burn-in sticks from the same manufacturer that made your floor.
 Many hardware stores sell them, too, but you will have to browse for the sticks in the right color.

 Each kit will contain multiple burn-in sticks in different shades.
-You can liberally combine the sticks to the floor to achieve a seamless look for your floor.
+You can liberally combine the sticks to achieve a seamless look for your floor.
 The kit should also come with an instruction manual.
-We highly recommend that you read it from the beginning to the end.
+We recommend that you read it from the beginning to the end.

-A burn-in stick is more complicated and will cost you a lot more.
+A burn-in stick is more complicated and will cost you more.
 However, when properly applied, they should perfectly restore your floor to the point where the floorboards look new!

 Method 5: Colored Putty

-Take a dry cloth and remove all excess material from the floor.
-Do it as quickly as possible.
-Once the putty dries out, it becomes much more difficult to remove.
+• Take a dry cloth and remove all excess material from the floor as quickly as possible

 Some floor manufacturers sell floor putty that matches the coloring of their floors.
 Notably, some will sell you colorless putty, and you can add pigments to it to fit your flooring!